 The University, acting as lessor, leases buildings and land under long-term, noncancelable lease agreements.
-The leases expire at various dates through 2048 and provide for renewal options ranging from 5 years to 10 years.
-During the year ended June 30, 2023, the University recognized \$1,013,205 and \$392,100 in lease revenue and interest revenue, respectively, pursuant to these contracts.
+The leases expire at various dates through 2046 and provide for renewal options of 5 years.
+During the year ended June 30, 2024, the University recognized \$1,045,499 and \$339,871 in lease revenue and interest revenue, respectively, pursuant to these contracts.

 Some leases require variable payments based on future performance of the lessee or usage of the underlying asset and are not included in the measurement of the lease receivable.
 Those variable payments are recognized as inflows of resources in the periods in which the payments are received.
+During the year ended June 30, 2024, the University received variable payments as required by lease agreements totaling \$0.